 In the cabinet

-There were sparks in your eyes and that
+There were suns in your eyes and that

 But fire doesn’t keep and she can’t stand